The “16 types of graduate student by JRR Tolkien” was

 The Brandon Stark

 The Bran seems to think on another plane.
-It isn’t so much a
+This isn’t so much a

 book-smart type of intelligence but rather a more intuitive, gut-feeling

-approach to academic topics – or so it seems.
+approach to academics – or so it seems.
 When he asks questions in seminars,

-no one can understand them – but it is nevertheless clear they are extremely
+no one understands them – but it is nevertheless clear they are extremely

 insightful.
 He sometimes seems to know the outcome of an experiment even before

-it starts and he has an amazing recall for past details of scientific studies –
+it starts, and he has an amazing recall for the details of past scientific studies –

 even unpublished ones in which he wasn’t involved.
 He will only publish once –